cuatromedios/kusikusi3/README.md

    ```shell script
    $ npm run watch
    ```
 1. You can edit any file in `resources/` directory like `resources/views/html/home.blade.php` or `resources/styles/app.styl` and watch the changes in the browser instantaneity.
+As it is using BrowserSync, you can even navigate ans scroll simultaniously in more than one browser! for example to test desktop and mobile version.
 1. Run `$npm run production` to process and minify files for production

 You can also use other Frameworks like Bootstrap, Foundation, Bulma, UIKit, SemanticUI, but they may need special configurations to run alongsite Laravel Mix.